meletao/blog/content/my_mac_setup.md

 brew install --cask visual-studio-code
 ```

-## Setting Up My Terminal
+## Terminal

-There are alot of third-party terminals like oh my zsh, etc that offers great customization but I prefer using the macOS built-in terminal and add subtle but useful features.
+Since I spend alot of time in the terminal, I like to customize it to my taste.
+There are alot of third-party terminals like oh my zsh, etc that offers great customization out-of-the-box but I prefer using the macOS built-in terminal and add subtle but useful features.

-This is how your terminal will look like after the setup:
+This is how my terminal looks like after the setup:

 <img src="./images/terminal.png" width="600">

-### Autosuggestion and Syntax Highlighting
+### Extension(s)

+I download these two plugins to add autosuggestion and syntax highlighting functionalities.

 ```zsh
 git clone https://github.com/zsh-users/zsh-autosuggestions ~/.zsh/zsh-autosuggestions
 git clone https://github.com/zsh-users/zsh-syntax-highlighting.git ~/.zsh/zsh-syntax-highlighting
 ```

-### Short Alias to Frequently Used Commands
+### .zshrc Configuration

+`.zshrc` is a file in the `~` directory that runs everytime I open my terminal.
+I edit this file to customize my terminal.

 ```zsh
 nano ~/.zshrc
 ```